danielj0nes/propaganda-detection/prompt_response_testing.md

 * Loaded Language - Yes, the text uses loaded language to describe the situation, using phrases like "human rights catastrophe" and "widespread human suffering."
 * Reduction ad hitlerum - No example of reduction ad hitlerum is present in the text.
 * Bandwagon - No example of bandwagon is present in the text.
-* Casual oversimplification - No example of casual oversimplification is present in the text.
+* Causal oversimplifcation - No example of Causal oversimplifcation is present in the text.
 * Obfuscation, intentional vagueness - No example of obfuscation or intentional vagueness is present in the text.
 * Appeal to authority - No example of appeal to authority is present in the text.
 * Black & white fallacy - No example of black & white fallacy is present in the text.